Re-Key-Free, Risky-Free: Adaptable Model Usage Control: Problem Formulation

 Solving this problem is challenging, as it demands maintaining a stable \emph{key} structure while accommodating continuous model evolution.
-In the following section, we introduce \codename, our adaptable {usage}-control framework designed specifically to meet these requirements.
+In the following section, we introduce \codename, our adaptable usage-control framework designed specifically to meet these requirements.